Commodity Watch

 Copper Tube

-The tubing manufacturers have moved to a new lower list price sheet.
-Between the list and multiplier structure change this represents a net decrease on ½ – 1 of 7.5% and all other types and sizes down about 5.5%
+The tubing manufacturers have moved to a new higher list price sheet.
+Between the list and multiplier structure change this represents a net increase across the board, with the exception of refrigeration coils, of around 3%.

 Futures remain in Contango.